Sirotop/imagetournament/readme.md

 Make choice of the best thing easier with the Single bracket 64-image torunement.

 It should even work with not even number of images.
-Works on any platfrom, Windows, Linux, macOS
+Works on any platfrom: Windows, Linux, macOS

 ## Story
-I needed to make choices for the tens of Geneative art images I was creating.
+I needed to choose between hundreds of Geneative art images I was creating.
 And I came up with an idea to just run a torunament between all of the images.

-You can play such a fun Friendship-breaking games like: "Best meme of 2020s" or "Who is the best actor?".
+Now you can play such a fun Friendship-breaking games like: "Best meme of 2020s" or "Who is the best actor?".
 Just run it localy on your machine, light up TV or a projector and invite friends over.

 ## How to run it locally?
 1. Download the code